 The Graphic Designer Who Hates Making the First Move is a universal story of a woman who can’t or won’t make the first move: she finds a guy she likes, “I think he’s cute and wish he’d just make the move and ask me out.
 I don’t get it.”
 Why doesn’t she make the first move?
 She doesn’t say.
 About another guy, she says, “I could ask him out myself, but I really want someone to take the lead and I want to be pursued.”
 Despite what you’ve heard from feminist teachers in schools, despite the bullshit you may have imbibed from the media, women are passive and won’t make the first move.
-As a man, it’s your job to make it, and it will almost certainly remain your job as long as men and women exist.
+I’ve written before about this phenomenon.
+Women are passive, men are active (if you are a woman and are angry about this sentence, you don’t need to be angry at me… just act differently, and convince other women to as well: actions > words).
+As a man, it’s your job to make it happen, and it will almost certainly remain your job as long as men and women exist.
 Eggs are expensive and sperm is cheap, so, if you’re a man reading this, you’re going to need to be the actor, not the acted upon.

 Sure, you may have heard women say “Ew, I can’t believe that guy hit on me.”
 Guess what?
 She’s making a female social power play, by saying that she’s so desirable and popular that she routinely rejects guys.
-That’s her game when she says something like that.
-Or, she considered the guy to be below her level (this always happens).
+That’s her game.
+Or, she considers the guy to be below her level (this always happens).
 The other day, I was walking along a strip of bars near me, and there was this woman, cute, wearing an outfit that was like 55% business / 45% T&A, skirt that was almost too short, tits almost hanging out too much, and I opened her with, I don’t know, something about business, something about the time of day, and she said something like, “Ew, no.” Or maybe just “No,” I don’t remember exactly, but it was an uncommonly cold rejection, particularly for a woman dolled up like she was.

 And it doesn’t matter, the rejection, I mean.